NMMI/qbmove-simulink/README.md

 - QB Pacer
-    You need one of this block to be in your model, otherwise the simulation time will not match the *pseudo real time*.
+    You need one of this block to be in your model, otherwise the simulation time will not match the *real time*.
     You can set a number representing the **simulation time** **real time** ratio.
 Leave it set to 1 for normal use.